clement-lee/clement-lee.github.io/_pages/about.md

 permalink: /about/
 ---

 I am a [Lecturer](https://www.ncl.ac.uk/maths-physics/people/profile/clementlee.html) (equivalent to Assistant Professor) in Statistics at the School of Mathematics, Statistics and Physics at Newcastle University, UK.
 Previously I was lecturing at the Department of Mathematics and Statistics at Lancaster University.
 My CV can be found [here](/cv.pdf).
+Currently I am the joint local network lead of the [UK Reproducibility Network](https://www.ukrn.org).

 Below are the modules I have taught over the years.
 The materials in 2021-22 are available online due to Covid-19 and online teaching.